Nick Gordon Player Props: Twins vs. Yankees

-The Minnesota Twins and Nick Gordon, who went 0-for-5 last time in action, battle Nestor Cortes Jr. and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.
+The Minnesota Twins and Nick Gordon, who went 0-for-1 last time out, take on Domingo German and the New York Yankees at Yankee Stadium, Saturday at 1:05 PM ET.

-He had a hitless showing in his previous game (0-for-5) against the Yankees.
+In his last game he had a hitless performance (0-for-1) against the Yankees.

 Nick Gordon Game Info & Props vs. the Yankees